vit-ganich/listen-directory-notify-telegram/README.md

 key="ApiId" value="**API_ID**" - your Telegram API ID <br />
 key="ApiHash" value="**API_HASH**" - your Telegram API hash<br />
 key="UserPhoneNumber" value="375291223344" - phone number of user, which will send the notifications<br />
-key="CodeFromTelegram" value="12345" - Telegram authorization code (received via SMS). <br />
+key="CodeFromTelegram" value="12345" - Telegram authorization code.
+You shouldn't change this value manually<br />
+key="RecipientType" value="channel" - You can choose "channel" or "user"<br />
+key="RecipientName" value="TestTestTestChannel" - User or cannel name<br />

 ### If you dont have Telegram code - don't panic!<br />
 #### Start the program, and in a minute you will receive the authorization code via SMS.
-Enter it carefully in console.
-key="RecipientType" value="channel" - You can choose "channel" or "user"<br />
-key="RecipientName" value="TestTestTestChannel" - User or cannel name<br />
+Enter it carefully in console, and if the code is valid, the authorization succeed and the file _session.dat_ will be created.
+You have to enter Telegram code in console only once - on the first program start.